badge-ga badge-ossf badge-cc zenodo fair-software.eu SQAaaS badge shields.io PyPI - Downloads

 Contributing

-Any contribution is dearly welcome !
-If you want to take part of this, please take the time to read our Contribution Guidelines (and don’t forget to take a peek at our nice Code of Conduct 😉).
+Any contribution is dearly welcome!
+If you want to contribute, please take the time to read our Contribution Guidelines (and don’t forget to take a peek at our nice Code of Conduct 😉).

 Acknowledgements

-This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 955701 (TIME-X).
+This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 955701 (TIME-X) and grant agreement No 101118139.
 The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Belgium, France, Germany, and Switzerland.
-This project also received funding from the German Federal Ministry of Education and Research (BMBF) grant 16HPC047.
+This project also received funding from the German Federal Ministry of Education and Research (BMBF) grants 16HPC047 and 16ME0679K.
+Supported by the European Union - NextGenerationEU.
 The project also received help from the Helmholtz Platform for Research Software Engineering - Preparatory Study (HiRSE_PS).

 Tests